 Camping in the Côte d'Azur & Provence

-Nice Whizz along the Promenade des Anglais on rollerblades, or hire a bike to get around the cultural sights.
+Nice - Whizz along the Promenade des Anglais on rollerblades or hire a bike to get around the cultural sights.
 Soak up some of the best art in the Côte d’Azur at the Asian Arts Museum, among other galleries.

-St Tropez The glamorous resort of San Tropez is best known for celebrities, shopping and magnificent yachts.
-When you’ve finished people-watching, clamber up the rough steps to the citadel for wonderful views or visit the Musée de l'Annonciade to experience the heritage of St Tropez as a centre of avant-garde painting.
+St Tropez - The glamorous resort of St Tropez is best known for celebrities, shopping and magnificent yachts.
+When you’ve finished people-watching, clamber up the steps to the citadel for wonderful views or visit the Musée de l'Annonciade for avant-garde paintings.

-Roquebrune-Cap-Martin A picturesque medieval village dominated by its 10th century castle.
-Enjoy the views from the castle or the coastal path or visit the lovely frescoed church of Sainte-Marguerite.
-Walk though lanes and alleys so narrow, one restaurant has its kitchen and tables on opposite sides of the street!
+Roquebrune-Cap-Martin - A picturesque medieval village dominated by its 10th century castle.
+Enjoy the views from the castle or coastal path before visiting the lovely frescoed church of Sainte-Marguerite.

-Antibes Antibes, which includes the resort of Juan-les-Pins, has museums dedicated to Picasso, Napoleon, archaeology and even schools and postcards.
-Visit the Exflora Park with its roses, fountains and Islamic garden, or take the challenging walk up to the old lighthouse and be rewarded with superb views.
-For something a little different, try cruising along the coast on a stand-up paddle-board
+Antibes - Antibes, which includes the resort of Juan-les-Pins, has museums dedicated to Picasso, Napoleon, archaeology and even schools and postcards.
+Also worth visiting is the Exflora Park with its roses, fountains and Islamic garden.

-Monaco Monaco is best known for the Grand Prix, the Monte Carlo casino and its glamorous royal family.
-Visit the Palace to watch the changing of the guard, or stroll through the Japanese gardens dedicated to Princess Grace.
-Explore the impressive oceanographic museum then take a tour of this tiny principality on the delightful tourist train.
+Monaco - Monaco is best known for the Grand Prix, the Monte Carlo casino and its glamorous royal family.
+Don’t miss watching the changing of the guard at the palace or strolling through its Japanese gardens dedicated to Princess Grace.

-Cannes Walk along the palm-lined Boulevard de la Croissette, and look out for the ‘hands of fame’ set in concrete outside the Cannes Film Festival Hall, or take a boat trip to Les Îles de Lérins for a swim and a picnic: the smaller island is home to a monastery producing upmarket wines.
-Discover historic Cannes by visiting the Le Suquet quarter.
+Cannes - Walk along the palm-lined Boulevard de la Croissette and look out for the ‘hands of fame’ set in concrete outside the Cannes Film Festival Hall.
+Alternatively, take a boat trip to nearby Les Îles de Lérins for a swim and picnic.

-Grasse Grasse owes its reputation for perfume production to jasmine flowers introduced by the Moors and the irrigation required for fields of scented plants and flowers.
-Visit the International Perfumery Museum or tour the perfumeries – you can even book a workshop to make your very own fragrance.
+Grasse - Grasse has been well-known for centuries for its fields of scented flowers and perfume production.
+Visit the International Perfumery Museum or tour the perfumeries where you can create your very own fragrance.